zacanger/niddesa/text/generated-translations/cullaniddesa/22-chinese-google.md

 good or evil kamma, no results and rewards.
 In this world, there is no other world, no mother, no father, no metamorphic sentient beings.
-There is no righteous, righteous sandman or brahman in this world who testifies to this world and other worlds.”
+There is no righteous, righteous sandman or brahman in this world who testifies to this world and other worlds."
 This is an evil companion .
 "Evil companions should be avoided": "Evil companions should be avoided, should be avoided."
 That means that evil companions should be avoided.